 The angle of view indicates the image size in degrees, when the objective is set to ∞.
 For a shorter distance (closer object), the angle becomes smaller.

 The angle of view of course depends from the focal length.
 At a small focal length, the angle is large (wide-angle), at a large focal length, the angle is small (tele).
 But also the size of the sensor or the film format is important.
 Standard film has a width of 35 mm, the APS-C-sensor of a digital camera has a width of 23 mm.
 The larger the sensor or film width, the wider is the angle.
 The sensor dimensions should be available at the manufacturer instructions.
 Please enter two values at a sensor dimension, focal length and at an angle of view.

-l is the sensor width, height or diagonal, α is the according angle.
+l is the sensor width, height or diagonal, f is the focal length α is the according angle.

 Crop Factor, Standard Format, Sensor Size

 Depending on sensor size, photos with the same focal length have different angular sizes.
 To compare the image sizes, the focal length is often converted to 35 mm format equivalent.
 The ratio is called crop factor.

 Please enter two of the first three values and optionally one focal length.
 Or enter the two focal lengths and one of the first three values.